 NCT introduces bendy buses to Nottingham, running on service 58 between City and Arnold.
 ACIS Real-time bus system trialled on route 11.
 As new NCT network reaches 1 year milestone, patronage has increased by 1.5% – the first increase in NCT passenger numbers for 50 years.

 In September, NCT introduced the Go2 and Network brands.
 Go2 services boast a 10 minute daytime frequency.
+NCT's Travel Centre moves to South Parade.
 The City Council remained 100% owners until 5% of the ordinary shares, and convertible preference shares to a possible value of another 13% of ordinary shares, were issued to Transdev Plc on 11 May 2001, a member (along with NCT) of the Arrow consortium.
 The Arrow consortium was formed to facilitate the NET (Nottingham Express Transit), a return of the tram to the streets of Nottingham .
 What comes around, goes around…

-Sherwood Garage, which operated the Arnold via Mansfield Road services (now Line Line), Linkline 53 between Arnold and Clifton along the Ring Road and Forest Park and Ride service 303, closed on 15th October.
+The first "low floor" bus enters service, a single deck Scania Wright Access.
+Sherwood Garage, which operated the Arnold via Mansfield Road services (now Lime Line), Linkline 53 between Arnold and Clifton along the Ring Road and Forest Park and Ride service 303, closed on 15th October.
 All services were transferred to Parliament Street Garage, which had expanded following the purchase of former “Cowies” car showroom next door.

 Erewash Valley Services Ltd. was integrated into NCT.